The law regulating marriage in Australia is contained in the Marriage Act 1961 (Cth).

 [see ss 12, 13]

-The Sex Discrimination Act 1984 (Cth) has also been amended with this change to ensure that it is not unlawful discrimination for a minister of religion or religious marriage celebrant or chaplain to refuse to marry same-sex couples.
+The Sex Discrimination Act 1984 (Cth) was also amended to ensure that it is not unlawful discrimination for a minister of religion or religious marriage celebrant or chaplain to refuse to marry same-sex couples.

 What if I feel like I am being forced into getting married?